top of page

 -

-Will I be the only beginner?We usually have a bunch of absolute beginners starting each block, and there will certainly be other beginners who have done only a few weeks or months of zouk in the class with you.
+Will I be the only beginner?We usually have a bunch of absolute beginners starting each block, and there also be other beginners who have done only a few weeks or months of zouk in the class with you.
 The best thing to remember is that every single dancers in that room were beginners once, even the teachers!
 So no need to apologise, that’s what we are there for!

 -

 What can I expect at my first class?We know coming to a new place can be intimidating, but don’t worry.
-Head upstairs to Latin Beats and you will be greeted by Izzy, Steve or some of the other regulars.
+Head upstairs at Lionheart Studio and you will be greeted by Izzy, Steve or some of the other regulars.
 There are toilets and a kitchenette, but its good to bring a water bottle.
 Once you’ve said hi and checked off your name we usually start with a solo warm up and exercises/drills before partnering up.
 We change partners during the class so you can meet and dance with everyone, even the teachers and assistants.
 There will usually be other new people like yourself mixed with people who have been coming for a while, and we are all there to have fun and have a good dance – you’ll feel welcome in no time.

 -